offer VP44 injection pumps that come with a 12 month

 come with a 1yr unlimited mileage warranty.

-recommended that you use a performance lift pump such as the
+highly recommended that you use a performance lift pump such

-Autometer and Isspro to monitor your fuel pressure so you
+options from Autometer and Isspro to monitor your fuel pressure

-know when your lift pump is going out and can fix the problem
+so you know when your lift pump is going out and can fix the

-before you lose your Injection Pump.
-The cheapest way to monitor
+problem before you lose your Injection Pump.
+The cheapest

-your fuel pressure would be BD’s early warning light.
+way to monitor your fuel pressure would be BD's early

 The fuel injection pump (VP44) is an electronic rotary